brake repair – The “how” matters

 - The feed rate of the tool bits

 - The spindle speed

 - The depth of cut

 If you found this interesting, and you’d like some more technical information, you might also like the articles from StopTech.
+Here’s an article about bedding-in brakes.
+And another articles about what causes brake pedal pulsation.
 They do a great job of explaining the issues and engineering that go into making good quality brake components.